 The TOA time-stamp represents the time, with respect to the RSTA’s time base, at which the start of preamble of the NDP in question arrived at the receive antenna connector.

 The Time-Stamp subfield contains the TOD or TOA time-stamp, is in units of pico-seconds.

-The Time-Stamp Error subfield is structured as shown in Error!
-Reference source not found..
+The Time-Stamp Error subfield is structured as shown inFigure4Figure 9-aaa (Format of Time-Stamp Error field).